 Clean and specific affinity purification of proteins

 Selector resins are affinity resins based on immobilized single-domain antibodies.
-For production, high-quality agarose resins are functionalized and passivated in-house using propriety chemistry.
+For production, high-quality agarose and magnetic-agarose resins are functionalized and passivated in-house using propriety chemistry.
 This results in a highly specific, chemically stable, and oriented sdAb attachment and an ultra-low non-specific background binding.